 Though most victims of hit-and-run accidents are primarily concerned about their health and recovery from injuries, there is always the underlying issue of how they will be compensated for their medical bills and the other damages incurred as a result of the incident.
 Many people think they are out of luck if the at fault person flees the scene; fortunately that is not always the case.
 If you have uninsured motorist coverage with your auto insurance carrier, (or a relative that lives with you has such coverage on their auto insurance policy) you can make a claim against the uninsured motorist coverage of your own, or that relative’s, policy.
 Making a claim against uninsured motorist coverage does not harm your status with the insurance company, nor that of the insurance policy holder or affect the amount of insurance premiums in the future because of a Colorado regulation that prevents the increase of premiums as a result of claims made when the injured person was not at fault in the accident.
 Even if no one catches the driver who is at fault, you may still make a claim for economic and non-economic damages through uninsured motorist coverage available through your own auto insurance policy or that of a resident relative.

-Should you or someone you know have the misfortune of being the victim of a hit-and-run accident, to investigate the viability of such claims please call the Mintz Law Firm at 303-462-2999.
+Should you or someone you know have the misfortune of being the victim of a hit-and-run accident, to investigate the viability of such claims please call the Mintz Law Firm at 303-462-2999, and speak with one of our Colorado uninsured motorist attorneys.
 We would be happy to take your call and evaluate your case free of charge.